 Feeling like your online book listings are moving slower than a snail’s pace?
 Need cash pronto?
 Before you get impatient, try some other places where you may sell your books and earn money as quickly as a flash.

-6. Used Books Stores
+6. Used Book Stores

 Are you very excited about the potential profit you might get from flipping or selling used books?
 If you want speedy transactions, sell them in used bookstores near you.
 Going there and offering your books may require time and effort, but it can solve your problems immediately when you need instant money badly.